teerthsharma/faraday/README.md

   Low convergence with high n_test is expected for heterogeneous geometries.
 ```

 **E/H Betti-0 prediction error is consistently 0.000** — the KNN interpolation correctly recovers the topological structure of unseen cavity modes.
-The `god_score` (0.15–0.66) reflects how well the fixed point unifies training embeddings, not prediction accuracy.
+The `god_score` reflects how well the fixed point unifies training embeddings (higher = better coupling on the training set).
+All experiments use a seeded eigenvalue solver (`eigsh`) so `god_score` is reproducible across runs.

 Run the full suite: